Doom Eternal: Development

 Publisher Bethesda Softworks announced the game at E3 2018, with the first gameplay footage being unveiled at QuakeCon 2018.
 The game was set to be released for PlayStation 4, Nintendo Switch, Windows, and Xbox One.
 In 2019, it was announced that Doom Eternal would come to Google's Stadia streaming platform.
 The game was developed by id Software with the Nintendo Switch version being developed by Panic Button.
 Doom directors Hugo Martin and Marty Stratton both returned, with Martin as game director and Stratton as executive producer.

 The game is the first to be developed with the id Tech 7 engine.
 According to Stratton, the team aimed at making a "Doom universe", featuring larger and more varied locales, including "Hell on Earth", for players to explore.
 Unlike its predecessor, id Software developed the game's multiplayer component in-house, as opposed to being outsourced to the previous game's multiplayer developer Certain Affinity, with the goal of making the experience more "social" and "connected" with the single-player campaign.
 The team decided to remove the SnapMap mode and reassign its resource to develop post-launch campaign downloadable content.
-While originally scheduled for a release on November 22, 2019, Doom Eternal's release was later pushed back to March 20, 2020, with a Nintendo Switch port coming at a later date, which on November 30 was revealed to be December 8, 2020.
+While originally scheduled for a release on November 22, 2019, Doom Eternal's release was later pushed back to March 20, 2020, with a Nintendo Switch port coming at a later date.
+On November 30, the Switch port's release date was revealed to be December 8, 2020.